FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 git clone https://github.com/FreezingMoon/AncientBeast.git
 ```

-In [VSC](https://code.visualstudio.com/download) you can press `Ctrl + Shift + P` hotkey, search for `Git: Clone` and then input just the link in the given field.
+In [VSC](https://code.visualstudio.com/download) you can press `Ctrl + Shift + P` hotkey, search for `Git: Clone` and then input [just the link](https://github.com/FreezingMoon/AncientBeast.git) in the given field.

 ---

 ### Package Requirements

-First install (or make sure you have) the latest LTS version of [Node.js](http://nodejs.org). `nvm` is a tool that makes it easy to manage local node installations.
-You can [find installation instructions here](https://github.com/creationix/nvm#installation), and use it like:
+First install (or make sure you have) the latest LTS version of [Node.js](http://nodejs.org).
+In case you need to have different versions of it for other projects as well, you should definitely use `nvm` (Node version manager), which is a tool that makes it easy to manage multiple local Node installations.
+You can [find installation instructions here](https://github.com/creationix/nvm#installation), and then use it like:

 ```sh
 nvm install 8  # if 8 is the latest LTS release